 There are many different ways to stack firewood.
-In this post, I will discuss how you can build a woodpile that is easy to build, dries wood quickly, and leaves you with a unique looking woodpile that will impress your friends.
+In this post, I will discuss how you can build a woodpile that is effortless, dries wood quickly, and leaves you with a unique style woodpile that will impress your friends.

 Benefits of Stacking Your Firewood